Carleton North, New Brunswick

-Carleton North is a Regional Municipality in the Canadian province of New Brunswick.
+Carleton North is a town in the Canadian province of New Brunswick.
 It was formed through the 2023 New Brunswick local governance reforms.

 History

 Carleton North was incorporated on January 1, 2023 via the amalgamation of the former town of Florenceville-Bristol and the former villages of Bath and Centreville as well as the concurrent annexation of adjacent unincorporated areas.

 Economy

 Carleton North is home to the corporate headquarters for McCain Foods, the largest producer of French fries in the world.
 McCain also operates the Florenceville Airport, with a single paved runway located amid agricultural fields on the west side of the river.

 Mountain View Packers is another potato-centred business that calls Carleton North home.
 Mountain View Packers is a business that specializes in the processing of potatoes and cauliflower for the fresh market.
 Mountain View Packers sources all of their potatoes from local farmers while the cauliflower is grown on site at their own farm.

 Carleton North is also home to H.J.
 Crabbe & Sons Lumber Mill.
 This long-running family business specializes in its quality softwood lumber made mainly from Balsam Fir and White Spruce.
 The company has also recently built a new mill in the town to produce wood stove pellets in order to use more of what would be scrap material to help cut down on waste.
 The company is also one of the largest landowners in the province, next to Irving and Frasier.

 A.N.D.
 Communications & Graphics is a graphics company situated in Carleton North.
 A.N.D.
 Communications & Graphics specializes in providing the local area with signage and local advertisement solutions.

 BWS Manufacturing is a family run company located in Carleton North where they specialize in the production of trailers for the agriculture, construction, forestry and commercial industries.
 BWS Manufacturing has been a major employer and contributor to the local economy for the past 48 years in Carleton North.

 Metalfab Ltd. is another company that has called Carleton North home since 1967, employing 40 people from the surrounding areas.
 Metalfab Ltd. is specialized in building custom fire trucks for their customers depending on their needs.

 HSF Foods Ltd. is also located in Carleton North and has been located in the village since 2006.
 HSF Foods Ltd. processes fresh potatoes into dehydrated potato flakes for industries around the world.

 Centreville Equipment Ltd. is an agricultural based company located in Carleton North.
 They sell farm equipment and parts to the surrounding areas.